Macrometacorp/docs/docs/account-management/auth/index.md

 ## Token-based Authentication

-Users can also authenticate with Macrometa GDN via `JSON web tokens`.
-The `JWT Tokens` in GDN expire after 12 hours unless renewed.
+Users can also authenticate with Macrometa GDN via JSON web tokens (JWTs).
+The JWTs in GDN expire after 12 hours unless renewed.
 So it is best to use API Keys for access by your apps and APIs.

-**Code Samples:**
+The code sample below shows how you could use a JWT token to authenticate with the SDK.

 <Tabs groupId="operating-systems">